We will answer this question and explain the calculations with help from the case of our reviewed channels according to the results of Q2 2018.

 Loss - it is a general sum of loss from all the signals over the reporting period.

-Let’s take a look at the first signal ADA.
+Let’s take a look at the first coin ADA.

-Let’s take a look at the last coin, WABI.
+Let’s take a look at the coin WABI.

 Let’s take a look at the first signal from the report of Infocrypto provider: LUX.